Home Organization Tips for 3 Popular RoomsMay 26, 2016

 Organization can mean the difference between a clean home and a spotless home.
 Creating an organization system for each room in your house can help you know exactly where everything is which can cause you less stress in the long run.
 Here are a few home organization tips for some popular rooms in your home:

 The sink cabinet is a neglected space in many homes.
-Many don’t realize all the potential it can hole with just a little TLC.
+Many don’t realize all the potential it can hold with just a little TLC.
 If you want to store towels, makeup, hair accessories, and other odds and ends in your cabinet, you may want to invest in some fabric and find a few cardboard boxes.
 You can create lovely boxes by stapling the fabric onto the outside of cardboard boxes and using a different fabric in the interior.
 This way you can create space and a little color even in the small spaces.
 This is also a wonderful project if the box is ruined by a leak.
 Simply take out the staples, wash the fabric and place it on a new box.
 Good as new!

 It may seem counterintuitive, but if you have a tiny kitchen, it can be great to put a small bookshelf in it.
 This will allow space while fitting some of your spices, dishes, and other odds and ends that may not fit anywhere else neatly.
 You can also get a little creative with a bookshelf.
 You can use the bookshelf in your kitchen for appliances that are not always in use (coffee grinder, blender, etc.) and also use it for holding your spices.
 If you need a pantry, it is already set up with a bookshelf, or you can create a theme for the bookshelf like a coffee stand or even a baking prep station.